-I Checklist Questions What you can do now What you and your community can do with more time 3.
+Checklist Questions What you can do now What you and your community can do with more time 3.
 Did drivers drive well?
 Pick another route for now.
 Set an example: ask your parents/adult drivers to slow down and be considerate of others.
 Encourage your neighbors to do the same.
 Report unsafe driving to the police.
 Petition for more enforcement.
 Request protected turns.
 Ask city planners and traffic engineers for traffic calming ideas.
 Ask schools about getting crossing guards at key locations.
 Organize a neighborhood speed watch program.
 4. Was is easy to follow safety rules?
 Educate yourself about safe walking.
 Organize families in your neighborhood to walk together to school.
 Encourage schools to teach walking safety.
 Help schools start safe walking programs.
 Encourage corporate support for flexible schedules so parents/adults can walk children to school.

-- Pick another route for now. - Request increased police enforcement.
+5. Was your walk pleasant? - Pick another route for now. - Request increased police enforcement.

 - Ask neighbors to keep

 dogs leashed or fenced.
 Start a crime watch program in your

 - Report scary dogs to the neighborhood.

 animal control department. - Organize a community

 - Report scary people to the clean-up day.

 police.

+- Sponsor a neighborhood

-- Report lighting needs to the police or appropriate public works department.
-Sponsor a neighborhood beautification or tree- planting day.
+Report lighting needs to the police or appropriate beautification or tree- planting day.

-P - Begin an adopt-a-street
+public works department. - Begin an adopt-a-street

-- Take a walk with a trash bag. program.
+- Take a walk with a trash program.

+bag.

 - Initiate support to provide

 - Plant trees or flowers in your yard. routes with less traffic to schools in your community.

-Ask neighbors to keep dogs leashed or fenced.
-Report scary dogs to the animal control department.
-Report scary people to the police.
-Report lighting needs to the police or appropriate public works department.
-Take a walk with a trash bag.
-Plant trees or flowers in
+1